AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-colors.md

 ---

 ##:material-home-floor-3: HAM3 Theme colors
+HAM3 contains the same basic things as any Material 3 theme:

-- Palettes
+- Reference color palettes
 - Surfaces
-- Light theme color mapping
+- Light theme color mapping from the reference color palettes
-- Dark theme color mapping
+- Dark theme color mapping from the reference color palettes

+HAM3 follows the Material 3 naming scheme, but replaces the `md-` prefix with `theme-` to avoid clashes with other CSS variables that start with `md-`, and to make clear that the CSS variable is part of the theme.

 ##:material-home-floor-3: Reference colors
 The HAM3 implementation defines no less than **264** reference colors.
 Some are theme mode independent, others are specific for light or dark modes.

 ###:material-home-floor-3: Palette Reference colors

 Reference palette colors use the `theme-ref-palette-` naming scheme and are theme mode independent.

 Palette color schemes use 24 colors per palette and are available for: